Glossary

 Core Concepts

-ATTRACT / SERVE / FLOW
+ATTRACT / SERVE / DEPLOY

-Storalytic's three-gauge operational governance framework for physical retail stores.
-ATTRACT measures the effectiveness of zones and displays at drawing visitors in — specifically the rate at which visitors transition from Walk-By or Short Lingerer to Clear Lingerer.
-SERVE measures the quality and speed of service delivery at points of assistance, consultation, or checkout — primarily through queue depth, wait time, and service cycle duration.
-FLOW measures the capacity and efficiency of movement through the store — identifying congestion, bottlenecks, and dead zones.
-Together, the three gauges give store managers and area managers a single operational dashboard that tells them what their store needs on any given day.
+Storalytic's three operational gauges, each answering a different commercial question: grow, protect, save.
+ATTRACT (grow) measures the effectiveness of zones and displays at drawing visitors in — the rate at which visitors transition from Walk-By or Short Lingerer to Clear Lingerer — and expresses the gap as € within reach.
+SERVE (protect) measures the quality and speed of service at points of assistance, consultation, or checkout, through queue depth, wait time, and service cycle duration.
+DEPLOY (save) measures staffing efficiency — idle or over-staffed capacity that could be redeployed to where demand actually is.
+Together the three give store and area managers one reading of what their store needs on any given day, and what it is worth acting on first.

 ATTRACT

-The first of Storalytic's three operational gauges.
+The grow gauge — the first of Storalytic's three.
 ATTRACT measures commercial engagement at the zone level: what proportion of zone visitors become Clear Lingerers.
 A low ATTRACT score indicates that traffic is reaching a zone but not converting to engagement — pointing to display, signage, product mix, or layout issues.
-ATTRACT is the metric that governs the front end of the physical conversion funnel.
+ATTRACT measures the front end of the physical conversion funnel, and expresses the distance to the next gear as € within reach.

 SERVE

-The second of Storalytic's three operational gauges.
+The protect gauge — the second of Storalytic's three.
 SERVE measures service quality at zones where staff interaction or transaction processing occurs: consultation points, service counters, and checkouts.
 It captures queue depth, average wait time, and service cycle duration.
 A low SERVE score indicates that engaged visitors are being lost or frustrated at the point of service — turning potential conversions into abandoned transactions.
+SERVE surfaces an estimated Queue Loss €, always presented as a modelled figure with a range rather than a hard recovered amount.

 Technology